AyloSrd/svelte-meetapp/README.md

 Meetapp is a svelte app that make meetups possible.

-Built with Svelte, bearing in mind the division between UI components logic components.
+Built with Svelte, bearing in mind the division between stateful and presentational components.
+Based on the Academind cours "Svelte.js - The Complete Guide (incl.
+Sapper.js)" => [https://www.udemy.com/share/101YaQA0UddVlURnQ=/]
 My other main projects are :

 È - maiuscola, accentata => [https://chrome.google.com/webstore/detail/è-maiuscola-accentata/bmegikflmmkgpgfjnmelombinkcjcpgi?hl=it]